The PRIMARY ELECTION is only to determine the candidates for the Major parties that will run in the GENERAL ELECTION.

-MAJOR PARTY is a group of affiliated voters and is qualified to nominate candidates at the primary election when at least 5% of the voters eligible to vote at the last general election are registered as members of the party.
-In 2016 there are three qualify Major Parties: Democrat, Republican, and Independent.
+MAJOR PARTY is a group of affiliated voters that are qualified to nominate candidates at the primary election when at least 5% of the voters eligible to vote at the last general election are registered as members of the party.
+In 2016, for the first time, three parties qualified as Major Parties: Democrat, Republican, and Independent.

-To qualify, a candidate must be a registered member of that party for 180 days.
+To qualify as a candidate, the candidate must be a registered member of that party for 180 days.
 ORS 249.046

 The candidates that receive the most votes in the primary election for each of the major parties will be automatically nominated for the General Election.

 PRIMARY ELECTION DAY is also used to determine nonpartisan races and county or city measures.
 In NONPARTISAN races, the winner is usually determined on the Primary Election Day.
 But, if no single candidate gets at least 50 percent of the vote , the top two victors will be on the ballot in the General Election.

 AUTO NOMINATED – A major party candidate that has won the majority of votes at the primary election has their name automatically carried to the general election ballot.
 Another type of auto nominated candidate is a nonpartisan candidate that will automatically be named on the general election ballot if more than one candidate is running for that office, as defined in statute.

 MAJOR PARTY candidates may also appear on the General Election ballot by paying a fee, petition, by party nomination or qualify by write-in in the primary.
 If a major party has a candidate on the ballot by other means, they can still run a write-in campaign in the General Election.

 MINOR PARTY candidates do not compete in the primary.
 Candidates are nominated at the Minor Party Convention, according to their by-laws, to run in the General Election.
 A minor party may nominate a major party candidate to represent their party in the General Election.